 Alastair comes from a small market town in Hertfordshire, full of Spurs and Arsenal supporters.
 As a child he chose to follow West Ham as he liked the colours of the kit and for a brief period while he was growing up in the 1970s they were rather good.
-Fast forward to the late 1980s, and after studying at university in London he chose to stay and bought his first home in Canning Town.
-Whilst he’d like to say that it was so that he could be close to Upton Park, the reality is that it was all that he could afford at the time.
-But more than 25 years later, he’s still in East London and gone upmarket(-ish) to Bow, just a ten-minute walk from his seat at the London Stadium.
-A season ticket holder since 1997, his fondest memories are the Intertoto Cup final in Metz in 1999 and Stephen Bywater’s infamous West Ham debut in the surreal 5-4 victory over Bradford City.
+Fast forward to the late 1980s, and after studying at university in London he bought his first home in Canning Town, primarily because it was cheap, but also lose to Upton Park.
+But more than 30 years later, he’s still in East London and gone upmarket(-ish) to Bow, just a ten-minute walk from the London Stadium.
+His fondest memories of watching West Ham are the Intertoto Cup final in Metz in 1999 and Stephen Bywater’s infamous West Ham debut in the surreal 5-4 victory over Bradford City.

-Away from West Ham, Alastair is a Freeman of the City of London and Fellow of the Royal Statistical Society.
-At the end of 2017 he retired after a 30-year career in retail banking and credit risk management.
+Away from West Ham, Alastair has worked in retail banking since the 1980s and is a Freeman of the City of London and Fellow of the Royal Statistical Society.

 Jim Dolan – Co-Chair (@Br00zR)